Rahul Verma: Uday Foundation

 The Uday Foundation is a non-profit organisation based in New Delhi, India.
 The foundation works on health, support and dignity to homeless and disaster relief.
 The foundation supports homeless people with in-kind help, providing clothes, blankets, dry ration and dignity kits.

 The foundation received the NGO Leadership & Excellence Awards 2015 by ABP News.

 NKB Divine Meditation Foundation

-In 2024, Rahul Verma, a devoted follower of Neem Karoli Baba, founded NKB Divine Meditation, offering free guided meditation sessions based on the teachings of Neem Karoli Baba to help individuals connect with their inner peace and holistic well-being.
+In 2024, Verma, a devoted follower of Neem Karoli Baba, founded NKB Divine Meditation, offering free guided meditation sessions based on the teachings of Neem Karoli Baba to help individuals connect with their inner peace and holistic well-being.
 This center is a sanctuary for spiritual seekers, guided by the teachings of Neem Karoli Baba, revered as an incarnation of Lord Hanuman.

+Writing and Opinion

+Verma is also an opinion writer whose op-eds and commentaries regularly appear in publications including The Times of India, Hindustan Times, NDTV and Times Now.